-When selecting the intensity for pace, it is difficult to do it at first because instead of selecting in the traditional range from fastest to slower (i.e. from 3'30” to 4'30” ) we have to do it from slower to faster (using the same example, from 4'30” to 3'30”).
+When it comes to selecting the intensity for pacing, it is hard to get the hang of it at first because instead of selecting in the traditional interval from faster to slower (i.e., from 3'30" to 4'30" for example) we have to select from slower to faster (using the same example, from 4'30" to 3'30").

 This is the other way around how all other manufacturers do, so when the app doesn't stop throwing you error messages, it's hard to realize that that's why.

-On the watch, after selecting the training in the same “Training” menu, there will also be the running/ride/swimming workouts we create from here.
+In the watch, after selecting the training in the same "Training" menu (which I hope you will change to Training as I have suggested), the running/biking/swimming workouts that we create from here will also appear.

 By choosing it you will be able to start the workout, or see the different phases in the same way that was done with the strength training.
 And when it's already started, a new training screen is added with the relevant data.